polettix/Template-Perlish/README.md

 - **variable embedding**

     that are expanded with the particular value for a given `variable`, where `variable`s are passed as a hash reference.
-A variable can be defined as a sequence of alphanumeric (actually `\w`) tokens, separated by dots.
+A variable can be defined as a sequence of alphanumeric (actually `\w`) tokens, separated by dots (or anything described in ["Templates"](#templates) as of version 1.40).
 The variables hash is visited considering each token as a subkey, in order to let you visit complex data structures.
-You can also put arrays in, but remember to use numbers ;)
+You can also put arrays in, just use the index as a key in this case.

 - **scalar Perl variable**